 Phusion Passenger Enterprise can enforce a maxiumum time limit on a request.
 If the process is not done sending its response after that time, it is forcefully shut down with SIGKILL.
 This time limit can be configured on a per-request basis.

 Phusion Passenger Enterprise can enforce a maximum per-process memory usage.
 Unlike most memory limit enforcement tools, Phusion Passenger Enterprise measures memory usage by calculating the private dirty RSS.
 This is the best method to calculate the true memory usage of a process because it does not count shared memory.

 Phusion Passenger Enterprise's memory usage limiting is graceful.
-This means that it shuts down the process after it is done with all current requests, so that visitors do not get to see any errors.
+This means that it shuts down the process after it is done with all current requests, so visitors do not get to see any errors.

 Mechanisms such as vsize ulimit and rss ulimit are incorrect (they measure the wrong memory usage), buggy (rss ulimit does not work on Linux) or are not graceful (ulimit forcefully kills the process).

 You can configure the maximum number of application processes that may be spawned by a specific application.
 This number is configurable on a per-application basis.
 This way you can ensure that less important applications will not end up spawning so many processes that they starve resources for more important applications.